-In line with Government advice and in the best interests of our clients and volunteers we are suspending our drop-in service from Monday 16th March 2020 until further notice.
+In line with Government advice and in the best interests of our clients and volunteers we suspended our drop-in service from March 2020 until further notice.

 We’ve changed the way we provide our advice, if you need our help, pick up the phone and call one of our local advice lines.
 Our telephone service is delivered by a limited number of staff and volunteers, so if you can’t get through straight away, we’d appreciate your patience, and hope you’ll try again later.